Coco Coir FAQ Canada — The Basics

 - Coco Husk Chips: Chunky pieces of coconut husk shell.
 Superior drainage and aeration — ideal for cannabis, orchids, and hydroponic systems.
 Available in our Coco Husk Block.

-- Coco Coir (broad term): Covers all forms — pith, husk chips, and blended substrates combining both for specific Canadian crop requirements.
+- Coco Coir (broad term): Covers all forms — pith, husk chips, and blended substrates combining both for specific crop requirements.

 For greenhouse, hydroponic, and cannabis growing in Canada, coco coir significantly outperforms peat moss: